gaogaotiantian/viztracer/docs/source/basic_usage.rst

 Compress Your Report
 --------------------

 VizTracer supports compressing your json report.
-The compress rate is better than commonly used compression methods like ``zlib`` and ``lzma``.
+The general compress ratio is about 1% - 3% for a large report.

 You can compress your report with ``--compress``.